aleshaleksey/fansys23/08-spell-list.md

 **Special**: Alternatively it can affect up to 13 pieces of ammunition.

 **Upcast**: For every extra MP die above 3, the spell lasts for an extra 12 minutes or affect an extra 13 pieces of ammunition.
-Alternatively for every extra 2MP dice placed in the spell, it will deal an extra 1d8 damage.
+Alternatively for every extra 2MP dice above 3 placed in the spell, it will deal an extra 1d8 damage.

 ___
 ## MP 4 spells